DAISCVprojects/NRF-RTI/README.md

 In this section, we present the training dataset, preprocessing, and training demo.

 ### Datasets
-We train our method on our synthetic datasets and real and synthetic datasets of [NeuralRTI]:https://github.com/Univr-RTI/NeuralRTI
+We train our method on our synthetic datasets and datasets from [NeuralRTI]:https://github.com/Univr-RTI/NeuralRTI
+#### Rendering

 ### Preprocessing
 <pre>